Improving Safety at High-Risk Sites Through Signage and Delineation

 Speed Limit Signage Sign Specifications & Code Finder Delineation & Curbing High Risk Intersection Upgrades

-NZTA and various RCAs continue to deliver intersection safety upgrades at locations where crash history, road layout and existing speed limits are known contributing factors.
+NZTA and various RCAs continue to deliver intersection safety upgrades at locations with a history of crashes, where road layout and operating speeds are contributing factors.
 Vehicles approaching at higher speeds remain a key factor in crash severity.
+In NZTA's High-Risk Rural Road Guide it states for every 10km/h reduction in operating speed limits, a 15-40% reduction in head-on, run-off-road and intersection crashes*.
 Advance warning signage such as W10-1 Stop Ahead and W10-2 Give Way Ahead signs are commonly used as a lower-cost measure to reinforce reduced approach speeds.
-These signs are often gated configuration (one either side of the road) can be made on a white background or with fluorescent yellow backing board, where additional conspicuity is required.
+These signs are often installed in a gated configuration (one either side of the road) and can be made on a white background or with fluorescent yellow backing board, where additional conspicuity is required.
+Electronic warning signs can also be used in combination with static signage, including RIAWS (Rural Intersection Activated Warning Signs).

 Delineation and channelisation treatments, including FG-300 Delineators and curb sections, are commonly used to define vehicle paths and limit higher-risk manoeuvres such as U-turns.
 Individual delineators and modular separator curbs can also be used to provide additional physical separation at the intersection approach, alongside painted threshold treatments, traffic islands and curb build-outs where required.